How to Easily Start Vegetable and Flower Seeds Indoors

 I then placed my seed trays onto the heat mats on the shelves.
 I heated the mats to 75 degrees.
 The heating mat will turn off when it warms up during the day and turns on in the evenings when it cools down.

-My basement doesn’t get much light, so I followed the example from the picture from the article that I found on Garden.org, and hung grow lights from the shelves using “s” hooks.
+My basement doesn’t get much light, so I followed the example from the picture from the article that I found at a garden center and hung grow lights from the shelves using “s” hooks.
 I plugged the lights into a surge protector with a timer built into it, so that I wouldn’t have to turn the lights on and off each day, lazy, I know.
 Get the surge protector with timer here.
 What I liked about this surge protector is that all 8 outlets worked on the timer, most of the other surge protectors had four outlets on the timer and four outlets that stay on all the time.

 I bought these grow lights, they came in a 6-pack for $99, other lights were $30 each.
 Get it here.